cf-toolsuite/cf-kaizen/docs/KORIFI.md

 #### of infrastructure services

-Since Korifi does not have Marketplace service offerings for [Spring Cloud Config Server](https://docs.spring.io/spring-cloud-config/docs/current/reference/html/#_quick_start) and [Spring Cloud Service Registry](https://spring.io/guides/gs/service-registration-and-discovery), we will configure and deploy each as application instances.
+Since Korifi does not have a Marketplace service offering for [Spring Cloud Config Server](https://docs.spring.io/spring-cloud-config/docs/current/reference/html/#_quick_start), we will configure and deploy it as an application instance.

 You built the MCP servers, right?